zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 In fact, there is a [better way](http://lib-www.lanl.gov/la-pubs/00367066.pdf), which is even simpler.
 Recall that Newton's method requires being able to make an initial guess, evaluate the function, and take its derivative.
 If we solve using the entire optical depth formulation (Equation 18), we know that its derivative is just the extinction coefficient \\(\sigma_t\\) (Equation 9), and making a good initial guess is easy by simply ignoring curvature of the planet.

-This method is very general and works for completely arbitrary continuous density distributions (see the [paper](http://lib-www.lanl.gov/la-pubs/00367066.pdf)).
+This method is very general and works for arbitrary continuous density distributions (see the [paper](http://lib-www.lanl.gov/la-pubs/00367066.pdf) for details).

 Sample code is listed below.